 It means that the RAM is not synchronized with the CPU clock.
 Now the disadvantage of these RAM types was that the CPU does not know the exact timing at which the data will be available from the RAM on this input-output bus.
 That problem has been overcome by the next generation of RAM, known as a Synchronous DRAM (SDRAM).

-In the case of SDRAM, the RAM is synchronized with the CPU clock, and the advantage of SDRAM is that the CPU or, to be precise, memory controller knows precisely the timing or the number of cycles after which the data will be available on the bus.
+In the case of SDRAM, the RAM is synchronized with the CPU clock.
+The advantage of SDRAM is that the CPU or, to be precise, memory controller knows precisely the timing or the number of cycles after which the data will be available on the bus.
 So CPU does not need to wait for the memory access, and because of that, we can increase the memory read and write speed.

 Input Output Clock Frequency